ivanizag/z80-mbc2-emu/README.md

 ## What is this?

 This is an emulator to run the ROM and disk images prepared for the Just4Fun's Z80-MBC2.
 The Z80-MBC2 is an easy to build Z80 single board computer with just 4 ICs.
 See [Z80-MBC2: a 4 ICs homebrew Z80 computer](https://hackaday.io/project/159973-z80-mbc2-a-4-ics-homebrew-z80-computer).
-It can be used to test the SD content on a Linux, MacOS or Windows computer.
+This emulator can be used to test the SD content on a Linux, MacOS or Windows computer.

 ## What it does?